foerstner-lab/COVERnant/README.md

   --step_size STEP_SIZE
                         Step size for sliding window average calculation.
                         Default is 1.
+  --factor_numerator FACTOR_NUMERATOR
+                        A factor the numerator values are are multiplied with.
+  --factor_denominator FACTOR_DENOMINATOR
-  --factor FACTOR       A factor the final ratio is multiplied with.
+                        A factor the denominator values are are multiplied with.
   --keep_zero_coverage  Also write coordinates that have a coverage of 0.
                         Default is to discard those.
   --denominator_name DENOMINATOR_NAME